 In Agadir, in the southwest of Morocco, you will find another version called bouchnikha (بوشنيخة), chebakiya khyout or 5yout (الشباكية خيوط).
-These bouchnikha that are prepared with fewer ingredients and shaped with a pasta maker (fettucini accessory) are a bit harder than the traditional chebakia which are fairly soft in texture.
+These bouchnikha that are prepared with fewer ingredients and shaped with a pasta maker or pasta roller are a bit harder than the traditional chebakia which are fairly soft in texture.
 The name bouchnikha comes from a traditional toothpick used in Morocco.

-To make griouech, you will need a special utensil which can take many forms.
-Either a cookie cutter to cut dough squares, a fluted pastry wheel, or a special pastry wheel with 5-6 wheels like the one I used.
-I actually bought this pastry roller cutter in a Moroccan bazaar last month when I was visiting the French capital.
-I couldn’t wait to use my new toy ever since!
+To make griouech, a special utensil which can take many forms, is often used.
+Either a cookie cutter to cut dough squares, a fluted pastry wheel, or a special pastry wheel with 5 to 6 wheels.

-You can also let your imagination run wild and create other shapes!
-There is event another version of this pastry called chabakiya blighat or bligha (الشباكية بليغات) whose shape is the traditional babouche slipper!
+Other shapes can be created.
+There is event another version of this pastry called chabakiya blighat or bligha (الشباكية بليغات) whose shape is the traditional babouche slipper.

 Another variant of chebakia is called halwa mja3ba (الحلوة المجعبة).
 This popular version is curiously only prepared by men.
 The dough is generally set aside for more than 20 hours, which allows it to triple in volume.
 The dough is then pushed through a thin funnel before being fried.
 The result is rather similar to jilapi (zlabia).